+(b) The Returning Officer shall then-

+(i) Count, as the case may require, the number of votes received by each party or the number of votes received by each constituency candidate or both; and

+(ii) Count the number of party votes rejected as informal; and

+(iii) Count the number of electorate votes rejected as informal; and

+(iv) Compare the results of the counts conducted under subparagraphs (i) to (iii) of this paragraph with the certificate of the Deputy Returning Officer in respect of the preliminary count; and

-- (b) The Returning Officer shall then count the number of votes received by each constituency candidate and, where applicable, the votes received by each party, and the number of votes rejected as informal, and compare the result of that count with the certificate of the Deputy Returning Officer in respect of the preliminary count, and shall, where necessary, amend that certificate; and every such certificate shall be initialled by the Returning Officer and the Justice attending: - (c) The Returning Officer shall then make up and secure anew, and endorse thereon a memorandum specifying the number of ballot papers or pieces thereof contained in the parcel, the number of votes received by each constituency candidate or party, as the case may require, the number of informal ballot papers or pieces thereof, and the number of the booth at which the votes were recorded; and the endorsement shall be signed by the Returning Officer and the Justice attending. - (6) After the ballot papers or pieces thereof from one parcel have been dealt with in the manner aforesaid, those from the remaining parcels shall be successively dealt with in like manner. - (7) Subject to subsection (8) of this section, the ballot papers or pieces thereof of special voters shall be dealt with in like manner, after which they shall be made up together into a parcel which shall be properly secured and shall be endorsed in the manner hereinbefore described. - (8) Where any parcel or receptacle containing the ballot papers or pieces thereof of special voters includes both Part A pieces of the ballot paper and Part B pieces of the ballot paper, the Part A pieces of the ballot paper shall be counted separately from the Part B pieces. - (9) When all the ballot papers and pieces thereof have been dealt with in the prescribed manner, the Justice attending shall sign a certificate stating the total number of ballot papers and pieces thereof used at the election, the number of votes received by each constituency candidate or party, as the case may require, and the number of informal votes, and that certificate shall be preserved by the Returning Officer for production when required.
+- (c) The Returning Officer shall then, where necessary, amend the certificate of the Returning Officer in respect of the preliminary count; and every such certificate shall be initialled by the Returning Officer and the Justice attending: - (d) The Returning Officer shall then make up and secure anew, and endorse thereon a memorandum specifying the number of ballot papers contained in the parcel, the number of votes received by each party or constituency candidate, as the case may require, the number of ballot papers on which only the party vote is informal, the number of ballot papers on which only the electorate vote is informal, the number of ballot papers on which both the party vote and the electorate vote are informal, and the number of the booth at which the votes were recorded; and the endorsement shall be signed by the Returning Officer and the Justice attending.

+(6) The ballot papers from all the parcels shall be dealt with in the manner aforesaid and the ballot papers from one parcel may be so dealt with while those from another parcel or parcels are also being so dealt with.

+(7) The ballot papers of special voters shall be dealt with in like manner, after which they shall be made up together into a parcel which shall be properly secured and shall be endorsed in the manner hereinbefore described.

+(8) When all the ballot papers have been dealt with in the prescribed manner, the Justice attending shall sign a certificate stating the total number of ballot papers used at the election, the number of votes received by each party or constituency candidate, as the case may require, and the number of informal votes, and that certificate shall be preserved by the Returning Officer for production when required.

-(10) Where at any count of the ballot papers or pieces thereof under this section counting of the ballot papers or pieces thereof extends beyond one day, the Justice attending shall give his or her certificate day by day showing the progress of that counting and describing the parcels counted in his or her presence.
+(9) Where at any count of the ballot papers under this section counting of the ballot papers extends beyond one day, the Justice attending shall give his or her certificate day by day showing the progress of that counting and describing the parcels counted in his or her presence.]